-The fair value of petroleum and natural gas properties recognized on an acquisition is based on market values.
+The fair value of petroleum and natural gas properties recognized on an acquisition or for use in an impairment test is based on market values.
 The market value of petroleum and natural gas properties is the estimated amount for which petroleum and natural gas properties could be exchanged on the acquisition date between a willing buyer and a willing seller in an arm's length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion.
 The market value of oil and natural gas interests is estimated with reference to the discounted cash flows expected to be derived from oil and natural gas production based on externally prepared reserve reports.